Oct 12, 2020

 (b) an insurance card evidencing that the operator is insured under a contract of automobile insurance, and the operator shall surrender the insurance card for reasonable inspection upon the demand of a police officer.

-Failure To Surrender Insurance Card In Ontario
+Failure To Surrender Insurance Card

-Even if you have valid auto insurance, you can still face a fine if you fail to surrender your insurance card when prompted by police.
+Even if you have valid Ontario car insurance, you can still face a fine if you fail to surrender your insurance card when prompted by police.
 You know that if you are pulled over by police during a traffic stop, they are going to ask for your driver’s licence, vehicle registration and pink insurance card.

 - Operating a motor vehicle without insurance : This charge implies you were driving without insurance coverage.